-To give guests the skills they need for a great day on the mountain bike trail, several Vail Resorts offer mountain biking schools.
-Similar to the ski school, Breckenridge mountain biking classes are taught by ability level and include a guided run down the mountain.
+To give guests the skills they need for a great day on the mountain bike trail, several Vail resorts offer mountain biking schools.
+Similar to the ski school, Breckenridge mountain biking classes are taught by skill levels and include a guided run down the mountain.

 I would never have considered mountain bike school before our trip, after all, my family knows how to ride a bike.
-However, after spending a few hours with Eric Zerowin, who at the time was the Ski & Ride Supervisor and Instructor at Breckenridge Ski Resort, I can’t imagine heading up the mountain without a lesson, here’s why.
+However, after spending a few hours with Eric Zerowin, who at the time was the Ski & Ride Supervisor and Instructor at Breckenridge Ski Resort, I can’t imagine heading up the mountain without a lesson.

 WHY GO TO MOUNTAIN BIKE SCHOOL?

 Note: Mountain Biking School will not be offered in 2023.

 You may be thinking, “I don’t need bike lessons, my family knows how to ride a bike.”
 Honestly, before our trip, I would never have thought about Mountain Bike School.
 But for those of us who aren’t regularly on a bike, much less a mountain bike, and kids who are used to riding on asphalt roads or sidewalks, looking over the handlebars down a 12,000+ ft.
 Colorado mountain can be scary.
 If you fall, it’s a rocky landing.

 That said, a trip to Colorado wouldn’t be complete without doing a bit of mountain biking, especially when you can get a lift UP the mountain.
 Here’s why you should consider Mountain Bike School before biking trails in Breckenridge.